-- Work with the Head of School, SEN Governor, and Operational Leads to determine the strategic development of the SEN Policy and provision in school. - Have day-to-day responsibility for the operation of this SEN Policy and the coordination of specific provisions made to support individual pupils with SEN, all of whom have an EHCP. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure pupils with SEN receive appropriate support and high-quality teaching. - Plan and deliver internal training to staff on current affairs and relevant issues within SEND. - Advise on the deployment of the budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, specifically the local authorities and their support services.
+- Work with the Head of School, SEN Governor, Heads of Education and Heads of Pupil Welfare to determine the strategic development of the SEN Policy and provision in school. - Have day-to-day responsibility for the operation of this SEN Policy and the coordination of specific provisions made to support individual pupils with SEN, all of whom have an EHCP. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure pupils with SEN receive appropriate support and high-quality teaching. - Plan and deliver internal training to staff on current affairs and relevant issues within SEND. - Advise on the deployment of the budget and other resources to meet pupils' needs effectively.

-- Collaborate with outside agencies to ensure a holistic approach for young people, including support with assessments and reviews. - Working with the CIAG Lead to effectively liaise with potential future education providers to ensure pupils and their parents are informed about options and a smooth transition is planned. - Work with the Head of School, SEN Governor, and Operational Leads to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Liaise with the Designated Safeguarding Leads to ensure knowledge of children with ongoing safeguarding issues is up-to-date and relevant. - Take responsibility for their own CPD; attend appropriate courses on relevant current topics so that they are aware of current practices in these areas and any future developments which may affect young people with SEN. - Ensures that the school keeps records of all pupils with SEN up to date.
+- Be the point of contact for external agencies, specifically the local authorities and their support services. - Collaborate with outside agencies to ensure a holistic approach for young people, including support with assessments and reviews. - Working with the CIAG Lead to effectively liaise with potential future education providers to ensure pupils and their parents are informed about options and a smooth transition is planned. - Work with the Head of School, SEN Governor, Heads of Education and Heads of Pupil Welfare to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Liaise with the Designated Safeguarding Leads to ensure knowledge of children with ongoing safeguarding issues is up-to-date and relevant. - Take responsibility for their own CPD; attend appropriate courses on relevant current topics so that they are aware of current practices in these areas and any future developments which may affect young people with SEN. - Ensures that the school keeps records of all pupils with SEN up to date.